kiyoon/haskell-scope-highlighting.nvim/README.md

 # haskell-scope-highlighting.nvim

-Acutally useful context highlighting, that distinguishes variables that come from within the scope (i.e. bound variable) and outside of it (i.e. free variable).
+Actually useful context highlighting, that distinguishes variables that come from within the scope (i.e. bound variable) and outside of it (i.e. free variable).

 This plugin mainly does these two.